Official Visitor Website

 King’s Lynn Festival: Between July 13-26, 2025, you’ll find concerts, shows and events for all taste across the town.

-Festival Too: A more populist take on the above, and also in July, Too aims to provide free music for the people of West Norfolk and visitors.
+Festival Too: A more populist take on the above, from June 28-July 12, Too aims to provide free music for the people of West Norfolk and visitors.

 Sandringham Flower Show: Set in the magnificent surroundings of Sandringham Park with Sandringham House and Sandringham Church as a backdrop, this one-day Show on July 23, 2025 attracts around 20,000 visitors each year.
 King Charles III has been a frequent visitor over the years.

-Festival of Bowls: Hosted by the Great Yarmouth Britannia Bowling Greens for four weeks every late-summer, August and September, more than 1700 bowlers compete.
+Festival of Bowls: Hosted by the Great Yarmouth Britannia Bowling Greens for four weeks every late-summer, from August 24 to September 20, more than 1700 bowlers compete.

-Lord Mayor’s Celebration: Norwich’s biggest free weekend street party – The Lord Mayor’s Weekend – takes place in July.
+Lord Mayor’s Celebration: Norwich’s biggest free weekend street party – The Lord Mayor’s Weekend – takes place from July 11-13.
 Don’t miss the Snapdragon in the main Procession.
 Come and enjoy all the vibrant colours and sounds of the carnival parade, along with lots of family activities, funfair, fireworks, and an open-air music festival to boot!

-Shakespeare Festival in the Cloisters: The GB Theatre Company perform The Bard in the beautiful surroundings of the Norwich Cathedral cloisters in July.
+Shakespeare Festival in the Cloisters: The GB Theatre Company perform The Bard in the beautiful surroundings of the Norwich Cathedral cloisters on July 4-5.
 Pack a picnic or order one from the Refectory.

 Worstead Festival: A weekend in July – 26 and 27 in 2025 – that grew from a village show into a celebration of traditional country pursuits, such as heavy horses and tractors, with fun for the kids, craft stalls, and the best of Norfolk food.